freemocap/freemocapfoundation_dot_org/docs/index.md

 # Welcome to...
 ![Alt text](assets/images/freemocap_foundation_logo.png)

-# Dedicated to sharing the science, technology, and artistry of human movement with everyone
+# Dedicated to sharing the science, technology, and artistry of human movement